Apply for refund of HECS-HELP, FEE-HELP or VET Student Loan

 You may be eligible for:

-- remission (removal) of your HECS-HELP or FEE-HELP debt for a course, and/or
+- remission (removal) of your HECS-HELP, FEE-HELP or VET Student Loan debt for a course, and/or

-- a refund of your up-front payment of a student contribution for a course
+- a refund of your payment of a student contribution for a course if:

 - circumstances outside your control prevented you from passing the course, and